Democracy depends on the free exchange of ideas. Help sustain it with a tax-deductible donation today.

 Tactical critiques of the war's conduct are a distraction from U.S. imperialism.

-Far from a relic of the past, September 11 continues to normalize state-sanctioned barbarity.
+The legacy of September 11 continues to normalize state-sanctioned barbarity.

 The U.S. occupation of Afghanistan sacrificed politics—the only viable route to peace—for massive corruption and violence.